FluidNumerics/SELF/docs/MeshGeneration/StructuredMesh.md

 At the moment, only uniformly spaced structured meshes of elements can be generated.
 This means that all of the elements are of the same width; keep in mind that within each element, there is a quadrature grid.
 The points in the quadrature grid are spaced so that spectral accuracy is guaranteed.

 SELF uses a tiled structured grid.
-Tiled grids divide the 2-D grid into `nTilex`x`nTiley` tiles of size `nxPerTile`x`nyPerTile` .
+Tiled grids divide the 2-D grid into `nTilex`×`nTiley` tiles of size `nxPerTile`×`nyPerTile` .
 The width and height of the elements are defined as `dx` and `dy`.
 With these parameters,

 * `nx = nTilex*nxPerTile` is the total number of elements in the x-direction
 * `ny = nTiley*nyPerTile` is the total number of elements in the y-direction